Teacher of the Year

 How is the Teacher of the Year selected?

-- The teacher has the respect and admiration of their colleagues.
+- The teacher has the respect of their community.

-- The teacher expresses themselves in an engaging and articulate way.
+- The teacher expresses themselves in an engaging and effective way.

 When is the Teacher of the Year selected?

-He/she is selected in mid-September.
+The Teacher of the Year is selected in mid-September.
 Regional finalists attend a day of interviews followed by a weekend leadership retreat in Olympia.
-The State Superintendent announces the Teacher of the Year the following Monday during our annual Teacher of the Year award ceremony at EMP in Seattle.
+The State Superintendent announces the Teacher of the Year the following Monday during our annual Teacher of the Year award ceremony at MoPop in Seattle.

 How do I nominate a teacher?

 Nominate your teacher online.
 The nomination form opens in January.

 OSPI sends your nominee, their principal and their regional coordinator a copy of the nomination and a link to the online application.